hGriff0n/Spero/README.md

     1) Work on the module import syntax and semantics
     2) Collect all current contexts and keywords in a list
-    3) Determine if I should allow variable arguments
-    4) Work on the type system
+    3) Work on the type system
-    5) Decide on concurrency support
+    4) Decide on concurrency support
         - Do I want to go full event-based (wouldn't need main then)
-    6) Start working on implementation details
+    5) Start working on implementation details

 ## Some example programs